US stocks shake while the value of the US dollar and government bonds sink as trade-war fears rise

 But Friday’s report on inflation at the wholesale level was backward looking, measuring March’s price levels.
 The worry is that inflation will rise in coming months as Trump’s tariffs make their way through the economy.
 And that could tie the Fed's hands.

 The University of Michigan's survey suggested U.S. consumers are bracing for inflation of 6.7% in the year ahead, up from last month's forecast of 5.0%.
-That's the highest since 1981, and such high expectations can cause a feedback loop that only pushes inflation higher.
+That's the highest since 1981, and such expectations can create a feedback loop that only pushes inflation higher.

 AP writers Jiang Junzhe and Elaine Kurtenbach contributed.